 Targeted Traffic: The right choice of keywords can attract highly targeted traffic.
 This often leads to higher conversion rates as the ad meets the specific needs or intent of the searcher.

-Competitive Edge: Conducting in-depth keyword research can offer insights into competitors’ target terms.
+Competitive Edge: In-depth keyword research can reveal the terms competitors are targeting.
 A PPC specialist can gain a competitive advantage by outbidding competitors on certain keywords or finding untapped high-value terms.

 Cons